Design reduction targets for new buildings are zero emissions by 2030. Existing buildings shall be effectively zero emissions by 2040.

 Recent updates on this page:

-- The removal of references to the 2014 Vancouver Building By-law
+- Access the Vancouver Building By-law (VBBL):

 Vancouver Building By-law